NATO’s June 2025 Summit in The Hague

 NATO's June 2025 Summit in The Hague

-Heads of state and government from the 32 member states of the North Atlantic Treaty Organization (NATO) are scheduled to meet in The Hague, the Netherlands, on June 24-26, 2025.
-According to NATO Secretary General Mark Rutte, "the core deliverable" of the Hague Summit will be an allied commitment to significantly increase defense spending to build a "stronger, fairer, and more lethal Alliance."
+Heads of state and government from the 32 members of the North Atlantic Treaty Organization (NATO) met in The Hague, the Netherlands, on June 24-25, 2025.
+NATO Secretary General Mark Rutte portrayed the main summit outcome—a commitment to substantially increase allied defense spending—as laying the foundation for a "stronger, fairer and more lethal Alliance."
+The White House credited President Donald Trump with securing a "monumental victory for the United States and its allies" by "brokering an historic deal to dramatically increase defense contributions."

 Congress was instrumental in creating NATO in 1949—including through Senate ratification of NATO's founding North Atlantic Treaty—and has played a role in shaping U.S. policy toward the alliance ever since.
 NATO-related issues of ongoing interest to Members of Congress could include allied defense spending, the future of U.S. and NATO force posture in Europe, NATO relations with Ukraine, and NATO's policies toward Russia and the People's Republic of China (PRC).

 Russia's 2022 full-scale invasion of Ukraine added urgency to longer-standing NATO efforts to increase allies' defense spending and investment.
-Secretary General Rutte has called for a "quantum leap" in NATO's defense capabilities in response to the security threat posed by Russia, which he maintains could be ready to use military force against NATO in five years, and the PRC's military modernization, among other potential threats.
+Prior to The Hague Summit, Secretary General Rutte called for a "quantum leap" in NATO's defense capabilities in response to the security threat posed by Russia, which he maintains could be ready to use military force against NATO in five years, and the PRC's military modernization, among potential threats.

-In 2014, the allies adopted the so-called Wales Defense Investment Pledge, under which they committed to "aim to move towards" defense spending of at least 2% of gross domestic product (GDP) by 2024 and to devote at least 20% of defense spending to procurement and modernization.
-NATO estimates that 23 allies met the 2% of GDP benchmark in 2024, compared with 3 in 2014 (see Figure 1), and that 29 NATO allies met the 20% procurement and modernization target.
-In May 2025, Secretary General Rutte said "almost all Allies, hopefully all, Allies will be at 2% before [the June 2025 Hague Summit]."
+In 2014, the allies adopted the so-called Wales Defense Investment Pledge, under which they committed to "aim to move towards" defense spending of at least 2% of GDP by 2024.
+NATO estimates that 23 allies met the 2% of GDP benchmark in 2024, compared with 3 in 2014.
+In The Hague, Secretary General Rutte said he expects all allies to meet the 2% target in 2025.

 U.S. Policy and Considerations for Congress